METU Engineering Day 2022 Frequently Asked Questions

 The judges will not evaluate the posters according to a preset schedule.
 Thus, it is strongly advised to always have at least one team member by the poster.
 Although the judges will aim to ensure that they evaluate all posters assigned to them when there is a presenter available, their time may not be very flexible to make changes in the order they plan to evaluate the posters.

 - What is the procedure for participation in the poster competitions?

-For both categories, an abstract of at most 200 words (1200 characters?) summarizing the project/research should be submitted to web address here no later than submission due date here.
-A notification of whether the poster has been accepted for the competition will be given by notification due date here.
+For both categories, an abstract of at most 200 words summarizing the project/research should be submitted to web address here no later than submission due date.
+A notification of whether the poster has been accepted for the competition will be sent.

 - How will the posters be printed out?